Newman College, Melbourne: Co-curricular activities

+Scholarships and bursaries

+Newman awards financial aid in the form of scholarships and bursaries to around 75% of residents.
+Scholarships are awarded to both domestic and international students, of total value of up to $10,000.

+Newman applicants may also apply for the University of Melbourne Residential College Access Scholarship, which supports Indigenous students and regional students from a disadvantaged financial background to stay in college during their degree.

 Public seminars

 The college hosts regular Irish studies seminars which are open to the public.

-Daniel Mannix Memorial Lecture
+Archbishop Daniel Mannix Memorial Lecture

-The Archbishop Daniel Mannix Memorial Lecture was started by the Students' Club in 1977 and is a highlight of the university and college calendar.
-It is named in honour of the third Archbishop of Melbourne, who was a driving force behind the formation of the college and for improving the opportunities of Catholic students.
-Past lecturers have included Malcolm Fraser, Kim Beazley, Sir Joh Bjelke-Petersen, Patrick Dodson, Ita Buttrose, Sir Gustav Nossal, Alexander Downer, Manning Clark, Peter Garrett, Christine Nixon and Justice Alastair Nicholson.
+The Archbishop Daniel Mannix Memorial Lecture, formerly referred to as the Daniel Mannix Memorial Lecture, or simply Mannix Memorial Lecture, was started by the Students' Club in 1977 and is a highlight of the university and college calendar.
+It is named in honour of the third Archbishop of Melbourne, Daniel Mannix, who was a driving force behind the formation of the college and for improving the opportunities of Catholic students.

+The second lecture, by Sir Zelman Cowen, also marked the occasion of the 60th anniversary of the foundation of Newman College.
+His lecture was later republished as a book on Sir Isaac Isaacs by Melbourne University Press in 1979.
+Similarly, Sir Bernard Callinan's lecture was later published as a book on Sir John Monash.

+Past lecturers have included Malcolm Fraser, Kim Beazley, Sir Joh Bjelke-Petersen, Patrick Dodson, Ita Buttrose, Sir Gustav Nossal, Alexander Downer, Manning Clark, Peter Garrett, Christine Nixon, Justice Alastair Nicholson and Tanya Plibersek.

 Endowed chairs

 Newman College hosts a number of endowed chairs at the University of Melbourne.
 They include the Gerry Higgins Chair of Irish Studies, the Gerry Higgins Lecturer in Philosophy, the Gerry Higgins Lecturer in Medieval Art History, the Gerry Higgins Lecturer in Shakespeare Studies and the Gerry Higgins Chair of Positive Psychology.